dancer1325/rest-assured-wiki/Usage.md

 ```

 ## JAXB ##
-JAXB is not included by default if you're using a newer version of Java such as Java 17.
-If you still want to use JAXB you can depend on these two dependencies:
+JAXB can be used to serialize/deserialize XML with REST Assured.
+From version 4.5.0 it is not included by default, so if you're using a newer version of Java, such as Java 17, you need to add these two dependencies or use [Jakarta EE](#jakarta-ee):

 ```xml
 <dependency>